Model Context Protocol (MCP) Quick Start Guide

 args=['run', 'web_search.py'],

-# Environment variables, default is None, indicating to use current environment variables
+# Environment variables, default is None, indicating to use the current environment variables

 # env=None